Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 It's one of those problems where if you have done it before you will pass easily.

 The bucket sort colors one was pretty intresting.
 I did it at work by using a LLM model to give me a random problem.

+## Day 16: 09/22/25: Did an easy that I did not get today
+I did dominoes 1128 today.
+I did not get the problem first try because I could not understand it.
+Some of these problems are written in a way that makes them almost impossible to understand.
+I will keep doing more.